Lightstreamer/utility-ThreadPool-ios/README.md

   for short-lived operations that are expected to last a few seconds only;

-* as a **long request**: the dispatcher will asynchronously connect only if the end-point is below a configured limit (by default lower than the connection limit), otherwise it will raise an exception; use long requests for long-lived operations exepected to last for minutes or more (data streaming, audio/video streaming, VoIP, etc.).
+* as a **long request**: the dispatcher will asynchronously connect only if the end-point is below a configured limit (by default lower than the connection limit), otherwise, it will raise an exception; use long requests for long-lived operations exepected to last for minutes or more (data streaming, audio/video streaming, VoIP, etc.).